MicrosoftDocs/security/operations/ingest-data-sources.md

 Using UEBA allows Microsoft Sentinel to build behavioral profiles of your organization's entities across time and peer group to identify anomalous activity.
 This added utility aids in an expedition of determining if an asset has been compromised.
 Since it identifies peer group association this can also aid in determining the blast radius of said compromise.

-## Step 3.
-Enable Analytic Rules
+## Step 3: Enable Analytic Rules

 The brains of Sentinel come from the Analytic Rules.
 These are rules you set to tell Sentinel to alert you to events with a set of conditions that you consider to be important.
 The out-of-the-box decisions Sentinel makes are based on User Entity Behavioral Analytics (UEBA) and on correlations of data across multiple data sources.

 >[!NOTE]
 >If you have enabled the Microsoft 365 Defender connector, a bi-directional sync between 365 Defender Incidents and Sentinel is automatically established.
-To avoid creating duplicate incidents for the same alerts, we recommend that customer turn off all **Microsoft incident creation rules** for Microsoft 365 Defender-integrated products (Defender for Endpoint, Defender for Identity, Defender for Office 365, Defender for Cloud Apps, and Azure Active Directory Identity Protection).
+To avoid creating duplicate incidents for the same alerts, we recommend that customer turn off all **Microsoft incident creation rules** for Microsoft 365 Defender-integrated products (Defender for Endpoint, Defender for Identity, Defender for Office 365, Defender for Cloud Apps, and Microsoft Entra ID Protection).
 For more information, see [Microsoft 365 Defender incidents and Microsoft incident creation rules](/azure/sentinel/microsoft-365-defender-sentinel-integration#microsoft-365-defender-incidents-and-microsoft-incident-creation-rules).

 Microsoft Sentinel enables the Fusion Advanced multistage attack detection analytic rule by default to automatically identify multistage attacks.
 Leveraging anomalous behavior and suspicious activity events observed across the cyber kill chain, Microsoft Sentinel generates incidents that allow you to see the compromise incidents with two or more alert activities in it with a high degree of confidence.

 Fusion alert technology correlates broad points of data signals with extended machine learning (ML) analysis to help determine known, unknown and emerging threats.
 For example, Fusion detection can take the Anomaly Rule templates and the scheduled queries created for the [Ransomware scenario](/azure/sentinel/fusion#fusion-for-ransomware) and pair them with alerts from Microsoft Security Suite products:

--   Azure Active Directory Identity Protection
+-   Microsoft Entra ID Protection
 -   Microsoft Defender for Cloud
 -   Microsoft Defender for IoT
 -   Microsoft 365 Defender